 Need more help?
 Read my full guide on exactly how to put your ski boot on.

 The flex of a boot refers to how easy or hard it is to flex the boot forward while your skiing with your knee or ankle.
 The higher the flex, the stiffer the boot and the more you’ll need to lean into the boot to get it to flex.

 Stiffer boots allow you to transfer more power through the boot and are more precise at higher speeds but offer less feel and control at lower speeds or with decreased body movement.

 Better skiers will prefer and benefit from a stiffer boot while new or early skiers will want a softer boot that's easier to bend and flex forward with less pressure and body movement.
 A new skier learning to ski on a stiff boot and ski will find it very difficult to learn and progress.

 Skiers should move up in boot stiffness only as they feel their control and comfort start to diminish (typically when they ski steeper, faster terrain and body movement increases.) or if they grow stronger or heavier.

 The stiffness of a boot is measured by the flex index and is usually a number between (soft) 40-130 (very stiff) and is often written on the outside of the boot cuff.

 Each manufacturer uses its own definition of flex, and although the boot flex across different boots may be similar, they don’t correlate precisely with one another.
-The final flex depends on the type of plastic used, the number of buckles and the design.
+The final flex depends on the type of plastic used, the number of buckles, and the design.
 An 80 flex on one boot may not match up with an 80 form another brand.

 The key thing to know is whether the boot is a soft, medium, stiff or very stiff flex.
 Women and men tend to suit a slightly different level of flex as men on average tend to be heavier & taller.
 When deciding between boots, if your a heavier, stronger, or taller women then tend toward a man's flex rating.
 If you're a lighter or shorter man tends towards a women's flex rating.